 - Freshwater wetlands have been identified on the plan.
-The preliminary plan identifies one area of wetland alteration of 4,660 square feet. - This project requires a Maine Department of Environmental Protection (DEP) Natural Resources Protection Act (NRPA) Tier-1 permit for wetland alterations.
+The preliminary plan identifies one area of wetland alteration of 4,660 square feet. - The December 23, 2019 submission included an Army Corps General Permit #NAE-2019-01233 dated August 8, 2019.
+A note referencing this permit must be added to the Final Plan. - This project requires a Maine Department of Environmental Protection (DEP) Natural Resources Protection Act (NRPA) Tier-1 permit for wetland alterations.
 The permit must be submitted with the Final Plan. - A stormwater management plan has been submitted as part of the November 19, 2018 Preliminary Plan submission.
 The project proposes to treat the 5.93 acres of developed area and 2.77 acres of total proposed impervious area with three (3) underdrained filter basins, two (2) gravel wetlands and selectively placed roof drain filter strips.
-A treatment table is shown on the Post Development Watershed Map on Sheet C-6.1. - The subdivision plan should note which buildings require roof drain filter strips. - The maintenance plan of stormwater management facilities identifies the Cook Road Retirement Community Owners Association has the party responsible for maintenance of all stormwater management structures. - In an email dated November 30, 2018, Town Engineer Jon Earle P.E., noted that the project meets the Chapter 500 Basic and General standards but in regard to the Flooding Standard he requested the HydroCAD calculation for the predevelopment conditional to verify the table in the stormwater report narrative. - The December 17, 2018/January 2, 2019 submission notes on Sheet C-2.0 that roof drain filter strips are to be installed at Units 1-10, 31-36, 23-30, and the club house.
+A treatment table is shown on the Post Development Watershed Map on Sheet C-6.1. - The subdivision plan should note which buildings require roof drain filter strips. - The maintenance plan of stormwater management facilities identifies the Cook Road Retirement Community Owners Association as the party responsible for maintenance of all stormwater management structures. - In an email dated November 30, 2018, Town Engineer Jon Earle P.E., noted that the project meets the Chapter 500 Basic and General standards but in regard to the Flooding Standard he requested the HydroCAD calculation for the predevelopment conditional to verify the table in the stormwater report narrative. - The December 17, 2018/January 2, 2019 submission notes on Sheet C-2.0 that roof drain filter strips are to be installed at Units 1-10, 31-36, 23-30, and the club house.
 HydroCAD output was also submitted. - The roof drain filter strip note must be shown on the subdivision plan prepared for recording and submitted with the Final Plan. - In an email dated December 21, 2018, Town Engineer Jon Earle P.E., notes that the HydroCAD output concur with peak flows listed in the stormwater management report. - The road cross section changed in the December 17 submission from the November 19 submission, but the December 31 revised plan returns to the road cross section/stormwater management report from November 19 so the project still meets the DEP Chapter 500 standards. - In an email dated December 21, 2018 Town Engineer Jon Earle P.E., asked if LIDAR data was used as the basis for the existing conditions topography.
 If so, the final plan submission should include field survey/verification of the constructed stormwater BMPs. - The January 2, 2019 submission suggests that the requirement for ground topographic survey at gravel wetland #1, gravel wetland #2 and filter basin #1 be made a condition of preliminary plan approval. - In an email dated February 13, 2019 Will Haskell, P.E of Gorrill-Palmer asked if a note had been added to the plan to require a field survey at the stormwater BMP's to verify the Lidar topography. - In a response to comments dated February 14, 2019, the applicant state that the survey date file was re-checked and found that the 1-foot contours are based on ground survey, not LiDAR, so no additional ground survey is needed at the stormwater BMP locations.